Mercedes-Benz C-Class (W202): Engines

+↑ Sold in selected markets including Greece, Italy, Portugal, Turkey, Bulgaria, Croatia, North Macedonia and Hungary; ↑ German market only; ↑ Portuguese market only;

 Transmissions

 The original W202 came standard in Germany with a five-speed manual and four-speed automatic transmissions optional.
 In the United States, automatic transmission was standard, with manual available as a delete option (with few choosing to do so).
 The four-speed automatic was the 722.4 version of the 4G-TRONIC.
 In 1996, this old transmission—released in 1981—was replaced by a five-speed automatic, the 722.6 or 5G-TRONIC, which received a manual shift mode in 1999 (722.6).
 In 2000, with the T-Model only remaining on sale, the RWD C 240 was available with the optional six-speed G56 manual from the W203.